alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/1.SystemModel/Preprocessing scripts/README.md

 **G_DWparams.gdx** = GDX file for use in GAMS with with fitted coefficients for the water level-suitable area functions that consider spatial variations of water depth.
 One function per species and wetland unit.
 Same data as in Paramet_OutputHSI.xls

-##To Use
-1. Open Matlab version R2015b or later, switch to the directory where you downloaded and saved the script and data files.
-2. run DepthVaryingSuitableArea_OA.m     (i.e., at Matlab prompt >> DepthVaryingSuitableArea_OA)
-3. Several plots will show the suitable area results and the file SuitableAreaDepthVarying.xls will be created.
-3. run FittingCurve_SpecAll.m
-4. Several more

 David Rosenberg
 Updated April 4, 2016